kamran945/langchain-demo/README.md

 # LangChain Demo

 Welcome to the LangChain Demo repository!
-This repo contains all the code examples you'll need to follow along with the LangChain Master Class for Beginners video.
+This repo has been forked from https://github.com/bhancockio/langchain-crash-course.
+This repo contains all the code examples you'll need to follow along with the LangChain Master Class for Beginners video [video-link](https://www.youtube.com/watch?v=yF9kGESAi3M).
 By the end of this course, you'll know how to use LangChain to create your own AI agents, build RAG chatbots, and automate tasks with AI.

 ## Course Outline